AlfredoSoto1/BotOrientador/README.md

 To start running the software in Eclipse IDE, you need to run the java file named `ApplicationEntry.java`, located at `application.client` package.

+Before running the program you **MUST** check and change the variables inside the `BotConfigs.java` interface.
+Some variables need to be changed if you plan to run and test the bot in a custom server.

 Note that once the program starts running you will need to wait a couple of minutes before start testing all commands.
 This is because the JDA is loading all the data and it might take a few minutes or seconds.
 If you want to reduce this time you can